 |Further study within the Department||Details|

 |PhD in Biomedical Engineering||If you are interested in pursuing an academic research career within a university you will have to do a PhD.
 A PhD is a unique opportunity to understand everything about one particular aspect of a subject, and become an expert in it.
 You will have the opportunity to publish results and present them at conferences contributing to the knowledge base in your chosen field.
 PhDs in the UK usually take 3-4 years to complete, and are examined by an oral exam called a viva and a thesis.
 Following completion of a PhD you may decide to continue your academic career, if you do you will apply for post-doctoral positions and fellowships until you have built up enough teaching, grant writing and research experience to secure a permanent academic position.
 If you choose not to pursue an academic career your PhD will have equipped you with some useful transferable skills and employers will appreciate the self-motivation and hard work it takes to complete a PhD.
-If tou are considering doing a PhD consider the choice of topic and supervisor very carefully.|
+If you are considering doing a PhD consider the choice of topic and supervisor very carefully.|

-|MSc Biomedical Engineering||For students who have not done their undergraduate degrees at Imperial may be interested in one of our MSc streamed programs it is an intensive 12-month taught programme specialised in either biomechanics & mechanobiology; biomaterial & tissue engineering; medical physics & imaging or neurotechnology.
-The MSc course is particularly popular with students who are interested in working in industry, if you are more interested in research the MRes programme may be more appropriate.|
+|MSc programmes||Students may be interested in either our MSc Biomedical Engineering programme, or our MSc Human and Biological Robotics programme.
+MSc programmes are particularly popular with students who are interested in working in industry, if you are more interested in research the MRes programme may be more appropriate.|

 |MRes Bioengineering||For students who are interested in research, but are not sure whether they want to embark on a PhD the MRes programme is a great option.
 A 12-month programme it is mostly research project based with a small taught component.
 If you are interested in the MRes programme you must approach the academic specialist in the field you are interested in to explore potential research projects, before applying.
 You can find more about our research areas in the research section of the website.|